 Although cloud technology has been around for almost 20 years, supply chain professionals are relatively hesitant to migrate their systems.
-Though the industry’s move to cloud computing is still in its youth, cloud technology makes a lot of sense for supply chain managers.
+Though the industry’s move to cloud computing is still in its youth, supply chain management (SCM) software revenue is on pace to exceed $19 billion by 2021.
+However, sales of on-premises licenses will decline to less than 20% of total spending.
+Hybrid SCM environments with coexisting cloud and on-premises applications are becoming more commonplace, with information hubs and supplier networks dominating the move to cloud.
+Cloud technology makes a lot of sense for supply chain managers.
 Computing in the cloud makes it possible to closely track a product throughout its lifecycle.
 Cloud-based supply management can also significantly cut down on lost product as it can locate a shipment during any stage of transport.
 And it enables you to make quick decisions and communicate effectively if you need to reroute a misdirected shipment.

 Traditional supply chain management systems are much more transactional, and can’t offer the real-time accuracy and 360-degree management of cloud management solutions.